benders5e/benders5e/earthbender.md

 At 11th level, you learn an additional form of your choice from the following list:

 <div style="margin-left: 1.5em;">

 ##### Magnetization
 *Prerequisite: Advanced Earthbending specialization*
 *Cost: 1 chi*
-By controlling the magnetic orientation of particles within the earth beneath your hands and feet, you can move up, down, and across vertical surfaces and upside down along ceilings until the beginning of your next turn, all while leaving your hands or feet free.
+By controlling the magnetic orientation of particles within the earth beneath your hands and feet, you can move up, down, and across vertical surfaces and upside down along ceilings until the beginning of your next turn, all while leaving either your hands or feet free.
 You have a climbing speed equal to your walking speed.

 ##### Sinking Earth
 *Prerequisite: Advanced Earthbending specialization*